An authentic Cape Breton Experience

 Musical Walking Tour Includes:

-- Guided walk along the Coastal Trail with one of
+- Guided walk along the Judique section of the Celtic

 - Chance to read the interpretive panels and view beautiful scenery

 - Learn some Gaelic words and stories of local culture

 - Ceilidh with live music and Q&A with our fiddler